Carpal tunnel syndrome—prevention and treatment. Carpal tunnel syndrome - causes and symptoms, treatment and prevention of carpal tunnel syndrome

 Symptoms

-At the onset of the disease, there are sensations of tingling, burning and pain in the thumb, index, middle, and less often ring fingers.
-The pain is most often dull, aching, can spread to the hand and forearm, and is felt in the deep tissues of the hand.
-Often there is numbness of the skin of the hand and fingers in the morning immediately after waking up, which is accompanied by a decrease or loss of pain sensitivity.
+At the beginning of the disease, tingling, burning sensations and pain appear in the thumb, index, middle, and less often ring fingers.
+The pain is most often dull, aching, can spread to the hand and forearm, and is felt in the deep tissues of the arm.
+There is often numbness in the skin of the hand and fingers in the morning immediately after waking up, which is accompanied by a decrease or loss of pain sensitivity.

-At first, sensitivity is lost on the palmar surface of the index and middle fingers, over time, numbness captures both the palmar surfaces of the thumb and ring finger...
-The feeling of numbness usually goes away within a few hours after waking up.
+First, sensitivity is lost on the palmar surface of the index and middle fingers; over time, numbness affects both the palmar surfaces of the thumb and ring finger.
+The feeling of numbness usually goes away within a few hours of waking up.

-As the disease progresses, movement disorders: it becomes difficult for the patient to hold small objects in his fingers, inaccuracy of movements appears, periodically objects can fall out of the hands against the will of the person, the force of gripping objects with a brush with the participation of the thumb decreases.
+As the disease progresses, movement disorders: it becomes difficult for the patient to hold small objects in his fingers, inaccuracy of movements appears, objects may periodically fall out of the hands against the will of the person, the strength of gripping objects with the hand with the participation of the thumb decreases.

-Symptoms of microcirculation disturbance in a diseased hand are often found in the form of skin blanching or the appearance of a bluish tint due to vasospasm, a coldness of the skin of the fingers to the touch, a violation of sweating (increased or vice versa, decreased sweating).
-As a result of constant vasospasm, the nutrition of the skin and nails is disrupted, with a significant deterioration in their appearance.
+Often there are symptoms of impaired microcirculation of the diseased hand in the form of pale skin or the appearance of a bluish tint due to vasospasm, coldness of the skin of the fingers to the touch, impaired sweating (increased or, conversely, decreased sweating).
+As a result of constant vascular spasm, the nutrition of the skin and nails is disrupted with a significant deterioration in their appearance.

 Diagnostics